AventusDAO/avn-bridge/README.md

 emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

 - **liftETH(bytes calldata t2PublicKey)**\
-Payable function which allows the caller to move all ETH sent to the specified T2 account.\
+Payable function which allows the caller to lift all the ETH sent to their specified T2 account.\
 \
 emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

 - **lower(bytes memory leaf, bytes32[] calldata merklePath)**\
-Calling with a valid, unused lower leaf results in the amount of the token (ERC-20/ERC-777/ETH) specified in the leaf being transferred to the recipient Ethereum address also specified in the leaf.\
+Calling with a valid and unused lower leaf results in the amount of the token (ERC-20/ERC-777/ETH) specified in the leaf being transferred to the recipient Ethereum address specified in the leaf.\
 \
 emits _**LogLowered(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_

 - **confirmAvnTransaction(bytes32 leafHash, bytes32[] memory merklePath)**\
-Free-to-call method allows a user to confirm whether a transaction leaf is included in any published merkle root.
+Free-to-call method allows a user to confirm whether any transaction leaf is included in any published merkle root.

 ## Lifting ERC 777 Tokens
-ERC-777 tokens do not require approval and can be sent directly to the contract (using `send` or `operatorSend`).
+ERC-777 tokens do not require approval and can be sent directly to the contract (using either `send` or `operatorSend`).
-They will then be automatically lifted to the 32 byte T2 public key specified in the send transaction's `data` field (this value must be present).\
+They will then be automatically lifted to the 32byte T2 public key specified in the send transaction's `data` field (this value must be present or the call will fail).\
 e.g: `send(to: AVN_address, amount: amount_to_lift, data: 32_byte_T2_recipient_public_key)`\
 \
 emits _**LogLifted(address indexed token, address indexed t1Address, bytes32 indexed t2PublicKey, uint256 amount)**_